Sureshpatil4348/Fxlabs.ai_Back_end/REARCHITECTING.md

     ```
     - Note: `bar_time` is epoch milliseconds (ms) using broker server time.

-Broadcast-All Notes (v2 only)
+Broadcast-Only Notes (v2)
-- Indicators are broadcast to all v2 clients for the baseline coverage; no `data_types:["indicators"]` is needed.
+- Indicators are broadcast to all v2 clients for the baseline coverage.
-- Ticks are pushed for all baseline symbols; OHLC is not streamed on v2.
+- Ticks are pushed for all baseline symbols; OHLC is not streamed on v2 (server-side only for indicators/alerts).
-- Clients can still send `subscribe`/`unsubscribe`, but server behavior in v2 does not require them for receiving baseline data.

-- Unsubscribe and keepalive
-  - Unsubscribe a single symbol×timeframe:
-    ```json
-    { "action": "unsubscribe", "symbol": "EURUSDm", "timeframe": "5M" }
-    ```
-    Server confirms with `{ "type": "unsubscribed", "symbol": "EURUSDm", "timeframe": "5M" }`.
-  - Ping/pong:
-    - Client: `{ "action": "ping" }`
-    - Server: `{ "type": "pong" }`
+- `subscribe`/`unsubscribe` are accepted but ignored.

 ## Implementation Plan (Map to Current Code)